SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

 - Automatic incident tracking is enabled in DataMiner Cube: *System Center* > *System settings* > *analytics config* > *Automatic incident tracking*.

-- Automatic incident tracking is enabled in the Alarm Console.

-  To check if this is enabled, check if *Automatic incident tracking* is selected in the Alarm Console hamburger menu.
+- Automatic incident tracking is enabled in the Alarm Console: To check if this is enabled, check if *Automatic incident tracking* is selected in the Alarm Console hamburger menu.

   ![Enable Incident Tracking in the Alarm Console](~/user-guide/images/EnableAlarmGroupingInAlarmConsole.png)